Hrashid789/ora2pgWorkshop/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 The migration report tells us the "man-hours" required to fully migrate to our application and components.
 The report will provide the user with a relative complexity value.
 In this task, we will retrieve the migration report for our migration.

-## Exercise 3: Migrate the Database

-In this exercise, we will begin the migration of the database and the application.
-This includes migrating database objects, the data, application code, and finally, deploying to Azure App Service.

-### Task 1: Migrate the basic database table schema using ora2pg

-In this task, we will migrate the database table schema, using ora2pg and psql, which is a command-line utility that makes it easy to run SQL files against the database.

-1. Exercise 3 covered planning and assessment steps.
-To start the database migration, DDL statements must be created for all valid Oracle objects.

     >**Note**: In almost all migration scenarios, it is advised that table, index, and constraint schemas are kept in separate files.
 For data migration performance reasons, constraints should be applied to the target database only after tables are created and data copied.
 To enable this feature, open **config\ora2pg.conf** file.
 Set **FILE_PER_CONSTRAINT**, **FILE_PER_INDEX**, **FILE_PER_FKEYS**, and **FILE_PER_TABLE** to 1.